City-of-Helsinki/helavatar/README.md

 About the project
 -----------------
-Helavatar is (as of 22.09.2017) maintained by Open Software Group at City of Helsinki.
+Helavatar is (as of 10.04.2018) maintained by Software Development Subteam at City of Helsinki.
 See https://dev.hel.fi/ for current contact information.

-Helavatar is maintained on best effort basis, depending if any budgeted projects need avatar services.
+Helavatar is maintained on best effort basis, with updates mostly happening if any budgeted projects require changes to helavatar.

 Installation
 ------------